Unlocking Inclusivity: Proven Strategies for Diverse and Equitable Recruitment (ADIEM and Education Committee Sponsored)

 Dr. Oh is an Associate Professor at Emory University.
 Her academic interests include emergency ultrasound education and research, and faculty development.
 She is the former ACEP Academic Affairs Committee Chair, Course Director of ACEP Virtual Grand Rounds, and Associate Course Director of SAEM/AACEM's eLEAD faculty development program.
 She is a member of the SAEM Program Committee and SAEM Education Committee, and has been a faculty mentor for the ACEP Teaching Fellowship and SAEM AEUS Grantwriting Program.
 She is the PI of a DoD funded clinical trial related to contrast enhanced ultrasound in blunt abdominal trauma.

-Dr. Joshua Ellis is a faculty physician in Emergency Medicine at Beth Israel Deaconess Medical Center (BIDMC) and Harvard Medical School.
+Dr. Joshua Ellis is a faculty physician in Emergency Medicine at University of Arkansas for Medical Sciences (UAMS).
 He graduated from Howard University College of Medicine and completed his residency at the Mayo Clinic, where he was the recipient of the Golden Stethoscope Resident/Fellow Educator of the Year and also the Gold Humanism Award.
 He then went on to complete a Masters in public health at the Harvard T.H.
-Chan School of Public Health and his education fellowship at HMS and BIDMC.
+Chan School of Public Health and his education fellowship at Harvard Medical School and BIDMC.